ad-1/Algorithms/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/90/Petersen_graph_3-coloring.svg" alt="Peterson Graph Coloring" width="250"/>

-## Hamiltonian Path
+## Hamiltonian Cycle

-Hamiltonian Path in an undirected or directed graph is a path that visits each vertex exactly once.
-Determining whether such paths and cycles exist in a given graph using its adjency matrix.
+A Hamiltonian path is a path in an undirected or directed graph that visits each vertex exactly once.
+A Hamiltonian cycle (or Hamiltonian circuit) is a Hamiltonian path that is a cycle.
+Problem is to determine whether a and cycle exists in a graph using its adjacency matrix.

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/6c/Hamiltonian_path_3d.svg" alt="Dodecahedron Hamilton Path" width="250"/>